Billionaire Profile

 Notable Quotes

-""My quest was and is to improve the quality of life through science.
-That is what drove me then, and that is what is driving me now.""
+""My quest was and is to improve the quality of life through science.""

 Leadership Principles